robertocharretonkaplun/TowerDefenseTest/README.md

 # PC and Mobile game version

 ### PC
-On the main branch, you can find a folder named 'APK_Game', on it you will find a .rar compress file named 'APK_Game',
+On the main branch, you can find a folder named 'APK_Game', on it you will find a .rar compress file named 'TowerDefenseByRobertoCharreton',  extract that file in order to run the game in PC versions.

+Run the 'TowerDefenseByRobertoCharreton.exe' to play the game.

 ### Mobile
 On the mobile branch, you can find a folder named 'APK_Game', on it you will find a .rar compress file named 'TowerDefenseByRobertoCharreton', extract that file in order to run the game in Android versions.

-Add the .apk file into your phone folder to be able to install and run the game.
+Add the 'TowerDefenseByRobertoCharreton.apk' file into your phone folder to be able to install and run the game.